Dr. Yanlai Chen

 Yanlai Chen received his B.S. degree in Mathematics from University of Science and Technology of China (USTC), in 2002, M.S. in Computer Science and Engineering from Department of Computer Science and Engineering , and Ph.D. in Mathematics from School of Mathematics, University of Minnesota, in 2007.
 Prof. Cockburn, Bernardo was his thesis advisor.
 He then worked as a Postdoctoral Researcher supervised by Prof. Hesthaven Jan and Prof. Maday, Yvon at Brown University.
 Dr. Chen joined Department of Mathematics, University of Massachusetts Dartmouth in August 2010, as an Assistant Professor in Mathematics.
-He was promoted to Associate Professor with tenure in September 2016, and to Full Professor in September 2021.
+He was subsequently promoted to Associate Professor with tenure and then to Full Professor.

-Dr. Chen's administrative experience includes serving as a (Co-)Graduate Program Director of the Engineering and Applied Science program since September 2020, and as a Co-Director of the Center for Scientific Computing and Data Science Research from January to July of 2022.
+Dr. Chen's administrative experience includes serving as a (Co-)Graduate Program Director of the Engineering and Applied Science program from September 2020 to June 2024, and as a Co-Director of the Center for Scientific Computing and Data Science Research from January to July of 2022.
+In Spring 2024, Chen was appointed Chief Research Officer of UMass Dartmouth, effective 07/01/2024.

 Outside of work and spending time with his family, Dr. Chen enjoys running and serving his communities including via roles of school council and board of trustees members.
 He finished Boston Marathon in 2023 with a time 3:04:41.